What is a Birth Doula?

 Short answer: Maybe.

 Some insurance companies are REIMBURSING for doula, childbirth and lactation support.
-So definately check with your insurance provider to see if you plan covers our amazing support. 🙂
+So definitely check with your insurance provider to see if your plan covers our amazing support. 🙂

 How does Doulas of Orlando work?

 We work as a team to make sure you are covered and so are our other clients.